-Hip Injury Lawyer in Milwaukee
+Hip Injury Lawyer in Wisconsin

 The Hip Joint is a ball and socket joint joining the thigh bone and the pelvis bone.
 The Hip Joint is medically known as the Acetabulofemoral Joint.
 The Hip refers to this general area of the body and a Hip Injury can refer to any type of injury to this part of the body.
 The Hip is made up of bones, tendons, ligaments, muscle and bursa, all of which are susceptible to injury from trauma.